newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 So for us, what we type in this string is exactly character for character.
 What we were typing over in `GraphQL`.
 So it's a query in there were using the `siteQuery`.
-I'm asking for these `siteMetaData`, and on that I want the `title`.
+I'm asking for these `sitemetedata`, and on that I want the `title`.
 Now we're done.
 We have access to that data and we can go ahead and use it in the link down below, or wherever else we might want to use that data.
 So for us, I'm going to remove `Andrew Meat` in the `<h1>` in my header, and we're going to set up some `{}` so we can inject the value.
-The value is on `data.site.siteMetaData` and it is `title` now.
+The value is on `data.site.sitemetedata` and it is `title` now.
 If we save the program, we can actually pull our site up.
 And what do we see?
 I see `full stack bootcamp` showing up in the header, which is fantastic.
 We were able to create a `React component` that fetched data from Gatsby's `GraphQL` API to come up with something that's dynamic.
 Now what's cool is that as that data changes, the site will also change.
 So over here I'm going to alter that `title`, adding an exclamation mark on to the end.
 I'll save things head over to the browser and I can see that change is already in place.
-So this is one way we can access some dynamic data in our Gatsby sites using `siteMetaData`.
+So this is one way we can access some dynamic data in our Gatsby sites using `sitemetedata`.
 This is great for key value pairs like title, author, your email address, social media, your Els and that sort of thing.
 So once again, inside of header What did wedo?
 We worked with used `staticQuery` to perform a query.
 We got access to the data and we injected that somewhere in the `JSX`.